The Singles Network Ministries

 A: The good: I have witnessed the resilience of the singles community to weather the storms of having their viable, successful ministries to single adults canceled by the churches and yet find other avenues to keep on ministering to singles and sharing the Love of Jesus with others.
 When our singles ministry (at a large church) was canceled, we started a Meetup group to keep people connected.
 This has allowed us a means to communicate activities and ministry events outside of a formal church sponsorship.

-The bad (or more like sad): I have witnessed the churches start ministries only let them die.
-They don’t fund, feed, or nourish the leadership, which ultimately leads to their death.
-It’s sad because it’s almost as if they don’t seem to trust the single adults to take the helm of leadership, and the married couples placed in leadership get burnt out and move on.
-The other challenge is finding churches willing to support a self-funded non-denominational singles ministry.
+The sad part (or more like disappointing) is that I’ve seen churches start ministries only to let them die.
+They don’t provide funding, food, or support for the leadership, which ultimately causes their collapse.
+It’s upsetting because it’s almost as if they don’t trust the single adults to take on leadership roles, and the married couples in leadership often burn out and leave.
+Another challenge is finding churches willing to support a self-funded, non-denominational singles ministry.

-Q: What would be your advice to churches who will not hire a singles pastor but want to minister to singles?
+Q: What would be your advice to churches that will not hire a singles pastor but want to minister to singles?

 Q: What advice would you have today for that person who is feeling called to start singles?

-A: First thing is to seek the Lord for wisdom AND VISION.
-Reach out to others who have gone before you for wisdom and discipleship -- “plans fail for lack of counsel, but with many advisors, they succeed.”
-(Kris, at The Singles Network, has a wealth of excellent resources).
-Don’t let the fear of man keep you from what God has called you to do.
-The “enemy” wants to kill your calling – stand firm in your faith and follow the Lord to the finish line!
-It will not be easy, but the eternal rewards will be well worth it!
-The SINGLE most important thing is to be obedient to the Lord’s calling.
+A: The first step is to seek the Lord for wisdom and vision.
+Reach out to others who have gone before you for guidance and discipleship — “plans fail for lack of counsel, but with many advisors, they succeed.”
+(Kris, at The Singles Network, offers a wealth of excellent resources).
+Don’t let the fear of man prevent you from doing what God has called you to do.
+The “enemy” wants to kill your calling – stand firm in your faith and follow the Lord all the way to the finish line!
+It won’t be easy, but the eternal rewards will be definitely worth it!
+The single most important thing is to be obedient to the Lord’s calling.

-A: Remember always that your marital status does not define your worth.
-You don’t get a better seat in heaven if you have a ring on your finger.
-Don’t settle for less than God’s best.
-If your desire is to be married, make certain your first priority is to “delight in the Lord,” and he WILL give you the desires of your heart.
-Instead of looking for the right person, look to be the right person.
+A: Always remember that your marital status does not define your worth.
+You don’t earn a better seat in heaven by wearing a ring.
+Don’t settle for anything less than God’s best.
+If your desire is to be married, make your first priority to “delight in the Lord,” and He WILL give you the desires of your heart.
+Instead of searching for the right person, focus on being the right person.
 Find community with other singles – they need you, and you need them!

 Curt Dean, Teaching Pastor, Lawndale Baptist Church, Greensboro, NC